adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Old Path length: 16-bit number encoding the encoded length of the path string.
 * New Path length: 16-bit number encoding the encoded length of the path string.
 * Old Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)
+* One padding byte.
+This can be used to null terminate the old path string.
 * New Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will reply with: